truptik20/netflix_aql_project/README.md

 WHERE director IS NULL;
 ```

+**Objective:** Identify Netflix titles that do not have director information.

 ### 13. Find how many movies actor 'Salman Khan' appeared in last 10 years.

 ```sql